 6. It can help us to process our emotions

 Music can bring back powerful memories - a first date, a first dance at a wedding, or a friend we’ll never forget.
 Listening to a piece of music from our past can take us back in time.
-This could be a positive thing.
-We might remember good times of the past.
-This can give us a little boost when we’re flagging.
+This could be a positive thing, giving us a little boost when we’re flagging.

 We could try downloading the Reflectly guided journal app if we want to start a daily practice.
-It's £47.99 per year for a premium account, but the free version of the app is all we need to start a journaling habit.
+The free version of the app is all we need to start a journaling habit.
 Reflectly lets us attach a 'mood' to each of our journal entries so we can track our wellbeing throughout the moth.
 If we're short on time, we can record and store the entries as voice notes.

 There are also lovely inspirational quotes and affirmations, that we can set the app to send as phone notifications, to keep us feeling inspired and positive throughout the day.